guifengwei/XCI/README.md

 # XCI
-Scripts used for X-mediated chromosome silencing analysis
+Scripts used for Xist-mediated chromosome silencing analysis